RELX: Defence exhibitions

 Between 2005 and 2007, members of the medical and scientific communities, which purchase and use many journals published by Reed Elsevier, agitated for the company to cut its links to the arms trade.
 Two UK academics, Tom Stafford of Sheffield University and Nick Gill, launched petitions calling for it to stop organising arms fairs.
 A subsidiary, Spearhead, organised defence shows, including an event where it was reported that cluster bombs and extremely powerful riot control equipment were offered for sale.
 In February 2007 Richard Smith, former editor of the British Medical Journal, published an editorial in the Journal of the Royal Society of Medicine arguing that Reed Elsevier's involvement in both the arms trade and medical publishing constituted a conflict of interest.
 Subsequently, in June the company announced that they would be exiting the defence exhibition business during the second half of the year.

 Collaboration with U.S. Immigration and Customs Enforcement (ICE)

 In November 2019, legal scholars and human rights activists called on RELX to cease work with U.S. Immigration and Customs Enforcement because their product LexisNexis directly contributes to the deportation of illegal immigrants.

 Support for fossil fuel expansion

 An article in The Guardian in February 2022 revealed that Elsevier products and services support expanding the production aims of the fossil fuel industry.
 The company disclosed that it is "not prepared to draw a line between the transition away from fossil fuels and the expansion of oil and gas extraction."
+In response, the Union of Concerned Scientists and Scientists for Global Responsibility launched a petition in 2022, and issued a response to the company's reply in 2023.
+UCS noted in a blog post that "Elsevier and RELX claimed to be focused on a transition to clean energy.
+Given the services Elsevier and RELX continue to provide, these claims are demonstrably false."
+Scientists for Global Responsibility also noted on their website that the company's "actions fall short of meeting the standards set in their own pledges" and pointed campaigners to the website of Climate Rights Coalition, which revealed such concerns had been raised by employees years prior.